Trigonometric K-matrices for finite-dimensional representations of quantum affine algebras

 \section{Generic restricted irreducibility}

-In this stand-alone section, we consider various \emph{restricted irreducibility} results involving the untwisted quantum loop algebra $U_qL\fkg$.
-More precisely, fix a proper subalgebra $\cA \subset U_qL\fkg$.
-We are interested in the irreducible representations $V\in\Repfd(\UqLg)$ whose shifted representation $V(z)$ remains irreducible under restriction to $\cA(z)\coloneqq\cA\ten\bsF(z)$.
-We prove that for a class of subalgebras, which we refer to as \emph{modified nilpotent}, every irreducible representation over $\UqLg$ remains generically irreducible, with respect to the principal grading shift, under restriction to $\cA$ (cf.~ Theorem \ref{thm:deformedN:irreducible}).
-As a corollary, we obtain generic QSP irreducibility (cf.~Corollary~\ref{cor:QSP:irreducible}).
+In this stand-alone section, we discuss various problems of \emph{restricted irreducibility} for finite-dimensional $\UqLg$-modules.
+More precisely, we consider certain proper subalgebras $\nA \subset \UqLg$ and we describe the irreducible representations which are generically irreducible under restriction, \ie those $V\in\ModfdUqLg$ such that $V(z)$ is irreducible as a module over $\nA(z)\coloneqq\nA\ten\bsF(z)$.
+Recall that the definition of $V(z)$ depends on the choice of a grading shift.
+For a class of subalgebras, which we refer to as \emph{modified nilpotent}, we prove that every irreducible $\UqLg$-module remains, with respect to the principal grading shift, generically irreducible under restriction (Theorem \ref{thm:deformedN:irreducible}).
+As a corollary, we prove that every irreducible $\UqLg$-module is generically QSP irreducible (Corollary~\ref{cor:QSP:irreducible}).\\